R

 How South African creators monetise YouTube, TikTok, Instagram, and blogs — ad revenue, sponsorships, affiliate marketing, and what it really takes to earn a living.

-YouTube remains the best platform for long-term, sustainable creator income in South Africa.
-The reasons:
+YouTube is the best platform for building sustainable income as a South African creator.
+Here's why:

 Content Niche SA RPM (per 1,000 views) 100,000 views earns